facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 #### Config inheritance
 We can improve on the above example by modeling the configuration with inheritance.
 Noteworthy things in the example:
-- We can move fields to the top level class, reducing repetition of field names, type and default values
+- We can move fields to the top level class, reducing repetition of field names, type and default values.
-- The type of the `db` field in `Config` is `DBConfig`, this offers static and runtime type safety
+- The type of the `db` field in `Config` is `DBConfig`.
+This ensures that only subclasses of `DBConfig` can be merged into db.
-- We can use OmegaConf.get_type() to obtain the underlying type, and cast() to coerce the type checker to accept it
+- We can use OmegaConf.get_type() to obtain the underlying type, and cast() to coerce the type checker to accept it.

 ```python
 @dataclass